seiyaku

 The cross is a remarkable shape.
 Usually just two intersecting lines, the symbol is used in mathematics, shows where people should stop at international border checkpoints, and stops (some) people parking their cars at the roadside.
 It's a kiss at the bottom of a love letter and it's a vote for a politician.
 A death cross in financial terms means a situation where long-term and short-term averages converge.
 The cross is used extensively in black magic and in innumerable religions.

 The Cross – an Emblem of Christianity explains how this simple symbol has evolved from its Pagan roots.
 We explain how it has caused as much grief as it has comforted.
 A torture instrument, a threat to entire civilizations, and yet used as jewellery and sometimes worshipped.
-It has associations with illegal psychedelic drugs, BSE and bird flu, Prince Harry, hatred and despair, love, valour and heroism, World War I, World War II, the Crusades, the invasion of Iraq (again), mythology, Satan, and salvation.
+It has associations with illegal psychedelic drugs, BSE and bird flu, Prince Harry, hatred and despair, love, valour and heroism, World War I, World War II, the Crusades, the invasions of sovereign territories, mythology, Satan, and salvation.

 (more.....)